-- Annual Meeting: This dinner meeting is held at the home of the PI Dr. Makielski.
+- Annual Meeting: This dinner meeting is held at the home of the T32 PI, Dr. Jonathan Makielski.
 Current trainees and trainers, many past trainees, and trainers without current trainees attend.
 The main purpose of this meeting is to have a social occasion early in the year to bond this diverse group of trainers and trainees.
 The business meeting is brief, with an overview of requirements and discussion of what translational research means, along with introductions for the benefit of those new to the program.

-- Semester Meetings: These occur in the fall and spring semester, usually November/December and April/May.
+- Semester Meetings: These occur in the fall and spring semester, usually in December and May.
 All trainees make at least one 20-minute presentation on their research at one of these meetings during their training period.
 All current trainees and trainers, as well as many past trainees and trainers presently without trainers, attend the meeting.